markdoc/docs/pages/docs/tags.md

 # {% $markdoc.frontmatter.title %}

-Tags are an syntactic extension of standard Markdown.
+Tags are a syntactic extension of standard Markdown.
 You can use native Markdoc tags, like list tables, conditionals, and [partials](/docs/partials), or create custom React components.

 ## Create a custom tag